-The Story of Charles Darwin: Chapter II Read Chapter I here.
-A loud clap of thunder stirred him...
+The Story of Charles Darwin: Chapter III Read Chapter II here.
+Hunched over a desk, brows furrowed,...

 The humble beginnings of Darwin, the Collector